-Other teachers (in initial education): daytime instructors, supervisory teachers in student's hostels, librarian teachers, teachers in special education, conductors, speech terapists and other teachers.
+Other teachers (in initial education): supervisory teachers in student's hostels, librarian teachers, teachers in special education, conductors, speech therapists and other teachers.

-Teachers (in tertiary education): professors, readers, lecturers, assistant lecturers, language teachers, PE teachers, art teachers, supervisory teachers in student's hostels, and other teachers employed full-time or part-time in institutions of tertiary education.
+Teachers (in tertiary education): professors, associate professors, senior lecturers, assistant lecturers, master lecturer, master teacher, language teachers, PE teachers, art teachers, teacher in hall of residence, and other teachers employed full-time or part-time in institutions of tertiary education.

 Institution for tertiary education: the core activities of an institution for tertiary education are educational, academic research and artistic activities.
-Institutions of tertiary education comprise universities and colleges.
+Institutions for tertiary education comprise universities and colleges.
 In statistical data releases, we publish institutions providing trainings.

 Tertiary undergraduate (BA/BSc) training: participation in undergraduate studies can lead to an undergraduate degree (baccalaureus, bachelor) and a vocational degree.
 The undergraduate degree is the first level of tertiary educational attainments, which entitles the holder of the degree to participate in postgraduate master's education.
 A vocational degree obtained as a result of participation in undergraduate education entitles the holder to fill jobs, dependent upon the given degree, laid down in legal rules.
 The duration of an undergraduate program is at least six but at most eight semesters.